C-metric in a (nut)shell: Class : Particle pushed by a strut

-In this phase of acceleration, the shells have a more pronounced elliptical shape, becoming more prominent as $\wt{M}\to\wt{M}_{\mrm{max}}$, shown in~\autoref{fig:Class I rapid strut} \textbf{(a)}.
+In this phase of acceleration, the shells have a more pronounced elliptical shape for larger values of $r_0$, becoming more prominent as $\wt{M}\to\wt{M}_{\mrm{min}}$, shown in~\autoref{fig:Class I rapid strut} \textbf{(a)}.
 The angular coordinate is highly nonlinear for all considered masses, owing to the elliptical shape (\autoref{fig:Class I rapid strut} \textbf{(b)}).
 The high-energy density region of the shell extends almost to the arc from $\phi=-\pi/2$ to $\phi=\pi/2$ (\autoref{fig:Class I rapid strut} \textbf{(c)}).
-The strong energy condition is also still respected.
+The NEC, WEC, and SEC are also still respected, and causality and the DEC may be either violated or respected.
 As $\wt{M}\to\wt{M}_{\mrm{min}}$, the stress energy of the shell is positive but decays faster than exponentially.
-The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density $\rho$ tends to a constant, whereas the pressure still depends on $\phi$.
+The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density tends to a constant, whereas the pressure still depends on $\phi$, and the speed of sound $c_s^2$ diverges.